wcong/learn-algorithm/doc/book/ctci/system.md

 * horizontal/vertical scaling
     * Vertical scaling means increasing the resources of a specific node.add additional memory to a server to improve its ability to handle load changes.
     * Horizontal scaling means increasing the number of nodes.add additional servers, thus decreasing the load on any one server.
-* load balance   load balancer allows a system to distribute the load evenly
+* Load Balance   load balancer allows a system to distribute the load evenly
 * Database Denormalization and NoSQL
     * avoid join
     * redundant